shimming-toolbox/rf-shimming-7t/paper.md

 Create figure of B1+ maps.

-![**Figure 2.** B1+ efficiency for one participant (sub-05) across all seven RF shimming conditions.
+![B1+ efficiency for one participant (sub-05) across all seven RF shimming conditions.
 The top left panel shows the tfl_b1map magnitude image with an overlay of the mask that was used to perform RF shimming.
 Text inserts show the mean (in nT/V) and CoV (in %) of B1+ efficiency along the spinal cord between C3 and T2.
 \label{fig:fig2}](fig2_b1plus_map.png)

-![**Figure 3.** B1+ efficiency (A) and CSF/Cord signal ratio from the GRE scan (B) across subjects and across different RF shimming conditions.
+![B1+ efficiency (A) and CSF/Cord signal ratio from the GRE scan (B) across subjects and across different RF shimming conditions.
 Data were measured in the spinal cord from C3 to T2 vertebral levels.
 To match the x-ticks across subjects, the C2-C3 and the T2-T3 intervertebral discs of each subject were aligned with that of the PAM50 template [@DELEENER2018170], and the curves were linearly scaled.
 \label{fig:fig3}](fig3_plotly.png)